p-ranav/fswatch/README.md

 ```cpp
 #include <fswatch.hpp>
 ```
 To start watching files, create a FileWatcher and provide a directory to watch.
+This file watcher will observe `/opt`.

 ```cpp
 auto watcher = fswatch("/opt");